Category Archives: Philosophy

 The Fifth Law Of Trauma – Pediatric

-And another law to end the first week!
+Here’s my first pediatric-specific law.
 Any time I give a pediatric talk, I mention it.
 This one applies to anyone who takes care of children, and is particularly important to EMS / prehospital providers and emergency physicians.

 On occasion, medics are called to a home to treat a child in extremis, or occasionally in arrest.
 Similarly, extremely sick children are often brought to the ED by parents or other caregivers.